Reads by the River, bookstore in Waterford, WI

 And never miss a new post!
 (I don’t know why the “subscribe” button is so huge!
 I will fix it later!)

-Join 17.6K other subscribers
+Join 16.3K other subscribers

-I asked her smiley, admiring questions, in the manner of a talk show host, which was fun to do, because she’s talented and interesting, and it was going fine.
+I asked her questions, in the manner of a talk show host, which was fun to do, because she’s talented and interesting, and it was going fine.
 Apra is a flawless, delicate beauty.
 She was wearing an exquisite artsy top with filmy sleeves, and someone asked where she got it.

 And all the sudden, right in the middle of things, sitting up there in front of a big crowd, I was overcome with an acute sense of physical shame, in my beret and thrift-store tweed blazer over a thrift-store dark floral dress, just feeling old and poor and ugly and fat and unsuccessful and embarrassing, and maybe functioning as a sort of contrast to make Apra look even more perfect.

-This was way out of character for me.
-I usually feel pretty confident.
-Immediately I told myself, Oh, that’s what we’re NOT going to do, and I kept my chin up.
+Anyway, when I had that sudden sense of shame, I told myself, Oh, that’s what we’re NOT going to do, and I kept my chin up.

-Apra even emailed me a couple of days later to say thanks again, and she gave me a shoutout on her Instagram, because she’s a really kind person.
+Apra emailed me a couple of days later to say thanks again, and she gave me a shoutout on her Instagram, because she’s a really kind person.

-It’s good for me to remember that whenever things feel off, it’s usually not personal!
 Author events are like anything else we do as authors.
 Nothing is predictable or guaranteed…we just have to try it out and see how it goes.

 Have you ever had an author event?
 Or have you ever been in charge of organizing an event?